Master Painting & Renovations Timeline

 Our interior designer will meet up with where you can begin to discuss some of the more detail oriented elements of the project such as:

-• Choosing decorative items such as material, lighting and colours.
+• Choosing decorative items such as cabinet, lighting, handles, finishes

-• These will essential read as blueprints and act a guide for our trades people while they work.
+• There will essential how-to documents and a guide for our trades people while they work

 Final Quote

-• Determine the cost of the overall project.
+• Determine the cost for the overall project

 Material Deposit